Clement-Devevey/Cloud_Computing_LAB2/README.md

 – the client is limited to 10 numbers.
 If more numbers are entered, a message error should be sent – numbers must be positive - again a message error is sent to the client if one of the number is not positive

+# Files bucket.py

+Go Further: the hot-dog application
+You work for a very promising company which goal is to develop an app capable to recognize hot-dogs on images.
+To proceed, the company needs labeled data, meaning data with a label 1 when it represents a hot-dog ; 0 when it represents something else.
+To help collect and annotate data, you will create a new AWS application that shows a sample of images to a client (each image successively), let the client label each of the image, and record/store that label in a table.
+- The set of images available for labeling is stored in a S3 bucket
+- The file storing the label information for each image is also on a S3 bucket
+- Each client is shown 4 random images out of the total number of images that are in the bucket
+- If multiple client are shown the same image, you should record each answer in the same text file
+- A client can contribute and upload more hot-dog images to the bucket
+- You are free to choose whatever images you want to build the set of images (you need around 20 images).
+Half of this images must represent hot-dogs.
+As for the other half, pick whatever you want